Ekitji/Files/README.md

 You can check log.file.path when visualizing in your SIEM to get information about which evtx-file caused the event.

-The agent.name of the winlogbeat is customizable by change the key Name in winlogbeat-evtxtojson.yml, if you have a empty value, the hostname of the system you run the script with will be used.
+The agent.name of the winlogbeat is customizable by changing the key "Name" in winlogbeat-evtxtojson.yml, if you have a empty value, the hostname of the system you run the script with will be used.
 You can also customize the tags you want.
+This information will be included in your parsed evtx files.

 My Selection in my winlogbeat-evtxtojson.yml is